ProxicideLTE/google-pictura-backup/README.md

 # Google Pictura Backup

 This repo is intended to download and backup photos from certain albums in [Google Photos](https://photos.google.com/) using the [API](https://developers.google.com/photos).
 Then take those files and store them in specific directories on your machine or even on network-attached storage (NAS) drives.
-This is help automate the [3-2-1 backup strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/).
+This is to help automate part of the [3-2-1 backup strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/) without doing all the manual work.

 Finally, "Pictura" is latin for "Picture".